Combining Ensembles and Data Augmentation can Harm your Calibration: Compounding the benefits of CAMixup with AugMix Ensembles

 \subsection{Temperature Scaling}

 In concurrent work, \citet{rahaman2020uncertainty} consider the interplay between data augmentation and ensembling on calibration.
 They also find that Mixup ensembles can be under-confident, and propose temperature scaling as a solution.
 Their core contribution is the same but differ in slight ways: we further this analysis by showing the compounding under-confidence extends to other techniques applying soft labels such as label smoothing, and we propose CAMixup as a solution.
 Post-hoc calibration techniques like temperature scaling are complementary to our proposal and do not address the core conflation issue with Mixup.
 Corroborating findings of \citet{ovadia2019can}, \Cref{appendix:temperature} shows combining CAMixup and temperature scaling can further improve test calibration error; it does not improve out-of-distribution calibration.
+Another concurrent work showed that calibrated ensemble members do not always lead to calibrated ensemble predictions~\citep{wu2021should}.